 - While some recommend squeezing the rice after straining, I found I only had a very small amount, about a tablespoon, of liquid that came out, and determined the mess was just not worth it.

 - Cover and refrigerate the rice if you wish to use it later.
-I found it easy at this point to pluck out any large pieces of cinnamon.

 - Try a splash of Rum or Kahlua for an adult Horchata.

 - A bit of almond extract may be very good in this instead of vanilla – be careful as it is strong!

 - Use a mixture of blanched almonds and rice.

 - Sweeteners can be varied.
 Use condensed milk instead of sugar and milk, or try another sweetener like agave.